-The outrageous fact is, a stack of dodgy documents makes up the shaky foundation of one of the most virulent attacks on our nation in history; to date, though, they have largely passed inspection.
+The outrageous fact is, a stack of dodgy documents makes up the shaky foundation of one of the most virulent attacks on our nation in history; to date, they have largely passed inspection.
 Even as they variously come under scrutiny and dispute, they remain in place, undergirding escalating attacks on the legitimacy of the 2016 election and the presidency of Donald Trump.

 There is simply no coming to terms with this conspiracy inside the U.S. government until the American people are able to recognize the fraudulence of the paper trail that got it started, and see that those involved in perpetrating these frauds upon Us, the People, are, as we often say but never do, brought to justice.

 I hate to say it, but I have a hard time believing we ever will see justice.
-Still, for the record, here is a list of dodgy docs that set us off on this dangerous voyage through American sedition.
+Still, just for the record, here is a list of the dodgy docs that set us off on this dangerous voyage through American sedition.
 Reading through, do bear in mind this rule of thumb from West’s Encyclopedia of American Law: “Evidence is not relevant unless its authenticity can be demonstrated.”

 Dodgy Doc #1 is the Crowdstrike report that kick-started the engine of public deception, driving the claim that “Russia hacked the DNC,” and then “used” Julian Assange’s Wikileaks to release the “hacked” DNC emails.